 Data exists everywhere across your organization.
 When it comes to growth, a key player on your team is your Marketing team.
 Marketers utilize data to determine which materials and assets, such as content, messaging, and positioning should be brought into play, as well as how and when they should be distributed through channels, influencers, and partners.
 It is essential that your Marketers understand how to use data to synch your content to your customer’s buying process.
-Your Marketing organization’s ability to effectively impact customer acquisition and retention requires strong data onboarding capabilities.
+Your Marketing organization’s ability to effectively impact customer acquisition and retention requires strong capabilities.

 While a great deal of data can be captured from digital platforms, marketing automation systems, customer relationship management systems, and other technology, there is still the need to reach out and connect directly with customers to gather competitive market intelligence.

 Four foundational initiatives that support this type of intelligence include: